neemo13/attendra/README.md

 ### Face Attendance Pipeline

-1. Teacher uploads classroom photographs.
+1. Teacher uploads classroom images
-2. Faces are detected using InsightFace.
+2. Faces are detected using InsightFace
-3. 512-dimensional face embeddings are generated.
+3. 512-dimensional embeddings are generated
-4. Embeddings are matched against enrolled student embeddings.
+4. Embeddings are matched with student data
-5. Identified students are added to the attendance queue.
+5. Matching students are marked present

 ---